autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 	- V<sub>f</sub> = 0
 - in an elastic collision the forces between the colliding objects are conservative.
 Both momentum and mechanical energy are constant in an inelastic collision.
 - An inelastic collision is one in which there are nonconservative forces between the colliding objects so that some of the initial kinetic energy is turned directly into internal energy.
-- In a completely inelastic collision the colliding object sticks together. momentum is constant, but the maximum amount of
+- In a completely inelastic collision the colliding object sticks together. momentum is constant, but the maximum amount of kinetic energy possible is converted to internal energy
+- final kinetic energy in a completely inelastic collision is the minimum kinetic energy required to conserve momentum for any type of collision that system may undergo
 # 9.5
 # 9.6
 # 9.7